why phone scams seem so difficult to

-Many of us are now refusing to answer phone calls from an unknown number in the fear that it could ne a scammer.
-We feel uneasy when receiving texts from numbers pretending to be our banks or the postal service because there are seemingly endless scams.
+Many of us are now refusing to answer phone calls from an unknown number for fear that it could be a scammer.
+We feel uneasy when receiving texts from numbers pretending to be our banks or the postal service because there are seemingly endless phone scams.
 This anxiety is felt amongst the population, and it is understandable why this is the case.
-Since March 2020 to 2021 it was discovered that phone call and text message fraud rates have increased by 83% from the previous year across the UK.
+From March 2020 to 2021, it was discovered that phone call and text message fraud rates have increased by 83% from the previous year across the UK.

 The reason these scams have been so successful is because of the vulnerable position we have all been put in over lockdown, and because we were not leaving the house to make purchases therefore more individuals were getting items delivered during the epidemic, which resulted in a massive increase of bogus package delivery SMS alerts.

 The act of “smishing” refers to the fraudulent practice of sending text messages purporting to be from reputable companies to induce individuals to reveal personal information, such as passwords or credit card numbers.
 In these attacks, fraudsters send a message to a recipient claiming that a modest payment is required before a product can be delivered, ostensibly from a valid number.